 Customized sports mouth guards for athletes are the best protection available to reduce the severity of sports-related dental injuries.
-Dr. Ken Cirka, Dr. Mimi Jeon and Dr. Stephanie Smith are experienced Center City dentists, ready to provide Philadelphia athletes with strong, reliable mouth guards to protect teeth and gums.
+Dr. Ken Cirka, Dr. Mimi Jeon and Dr. Stephanie Mastrota are experienced Center City dentists, ready to provide Philadelphia athletes with strong, reliable mouth guards to protect teeth and gums.

 Collisions happen on the playing field, falls happen on the court, hits happen in the rink.
 Whether you or your child plays a contact sport, a mouth protector is an essential piece of equipment, just like a helmet, uniform, cleats, knee pads, or skates.